franbeep/speer-challenge/README.md

 - Even though you were free to choose the technologies, I opted for a stack more closer to what the position entailed.
 I have a strong background on SQL, so it was a bit awkaward sometimes.
 - I opted for using JWT instead of OAuth2 that would attend more the needs of a twitteresque application because it was simply faster to implement, although testing its expiration use cases becomes much harder.
 - As I said, I have a strong background on SQL, so I wouldn't know about performance on NoSQL databases.
 I tried to optimize the best I could the Mongoose queries.
-- I first thought about using Redis and Websockets to solve the chat requirement.
+- I first thought about using Redis and WebSockets to solve the chat requirement.
 I ended up abandoning Redis and focusing only on WebSockets, since it wasn't explained that it should retain messages.
 Also, for tests, since it is not a http endpoint, I used a chrome extension to send/receive messages from the WebSocket endpoint.
 - All endpoints were tested with jest and postman.
 - Just a small detail that I didn't indexed Tweet by mistake, I should have had.
 I sincerely forgot to do, however I'd like to leave the code as it was before the submission due.